dantleech/blog/content/posts/2026/05-03-day-8/index.md

 the rivets and ruts and tree branches before the trail evened out and eventually transitioned to a road.

-Eventually I hit the bottom and passed through the town of [Scherwiller](https://fr.wikipedia.org/wiki/Scherwiller) which featured lots of extremely old German-style buildings.
+Hitting the bottom I then passed through the town of [Scherwiller](https://fr.wikipedia.org/wiki/Scherwiller) which featured lots of extremely old German-style buildings.

 ![Camera/IMG_20260503_172614_062.jpg](202605022106-oldvillage.jpg)
 _Old buildings_

-Eventually I got to the town of [Sélestat](https://en.wikipedia.org/wiki/S%C3%A9lestat) and made my way far past the center to the outer ring and the Ibis Budget Hotel.
+Finally I got to the town of [Sélestat](https://en.wikipedia.org/wiki/S%C3%A9lestat) and made my way far past the center to the outer ring and the Ibis Budget Hotel.

 ![Camera/IMG_20260503_173927_703.jpg](202605022106-trainplain.jpg)
 _Train yard_